dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-apache-kafka.md

 #### AWS IAM

 Authenticating with AWS IAM is supported with AWS Managed Streaming for Apache Kafka (MSK).
 Setting `authType` to `awsiam` uses AWS SDK to generate auth tokens to authenticate.
+{{% alert title="Note" color="primary" %}}
-Note the only required metadata field is `awsRegion`, if no `awsAccessKey` and `awsSecretKey` are provided you can use AWS IAM roles for service accounts to have passwordless authentication to your Kafka cluster.
+The only required metadata field is `awsRegion`.
+If no `awsAccessKey` and `awsSecretKey` are provided, you can use AWS IAM roles for service accounts to have password-less authentication to your Kafka cluster.
+{{% /alert %}}

 ```yaml
 apiVersion: dapr.io/v1alpha1